Joydeepgill/todo_list/README.md

 the following fields: id, task, and status (done, in progress).
 For now, I am deciding to not use a noSQL database since my data is not unstructued (ex:
 JSON or documents).

-It will be possible to have different tables with the same name, as one person can have more than one task & a task can have .
-This will be a one <-> many relationship (this relationship is bidirectional).
+The same task can be worked on by several people.

 The table will look something like the following: